quickhatch/quickhatch-autotools/README.md

 ## Installation as Git Submodule

-To use these macros in your project, we recommend installing them as a Git submodule.
+To use these tools in your project, install them as a Git submodule.

 ### Initial Setup